-Psychology Department Attendance Policy:

-The Psychology Department is committed to the principle that regular and punctual class attendance is essential to the students' optimum learning and successful academic achievement.
+Psychology Department Attendance Policy: The Psychology Department is committed to the principle that regular and punctual class attendance is essential to the students' optimum learning and successful academic achievement.
 Regular class attendance is a student obligation, and students are responsible for all work, tests and written assignments.
 Therefore, students are expected to be present for all class sessions.
 The Psychology Department's attendance policy recognizes that there will be times when attendance at class is not possible.
 You may think of the policy as being similar to the type used in the corporate world where each employee is given a certain number of "personal/sick days."
 Based on the number of regularly scheduled class meetings, you will be allowed a certain number of absences (see below) with no consequences, no questions asked.
 In other words, there is no distinction between excused and unexcused absences.
 You are of course responsible for anything covered during those missed classes, and for submitting assignments on time, regardless of whether or not you attend.
 Beyond the allowable number of absences, there are consequences that will adversely impact your grade, much as missing too many days of work can adversely impact your employment status.
 Above all else, you should carefully consider each decision to not attend class, as once your allotted absences have been used, they are gone.
 It is important that students arrive for class on time.
 Late arrivals are very distracting, not only to the instructor, but also to fellow students.
 Repeated late arrivals are not acceptable and will be addressed.
 It is each student's responsibility to understand this policy and to keep track of absences throughout the semester.

 Application to this Class: Formal attendance will be taken during all class sessions.
-This class meets once per week (28 class meetings).
-You may miss 3 classes without penalty.
-If you miss 4 classes, your final grade (cumulative percentage of points) will be lowered by 5%.
+This class meets once per week (14 class meetings).
+You may miss 2 classes without penalty.
+If you miss 3 classes, your final grade (cumulative percentage of points) will be lowered by 5%.
 That means that if you have earned 84% of the available points in the class, which is a B grade, you would be lowered to 79%, which is a C+.
 Likewise, if you have earned 77% of the points available, the penalty would take you down to 72%, which is a C-.
 As a reminder, a C grade (73%) is required in all Psychology courses.
-If you miss 5 classes, you will be docked an additional 5% points off of your final grade (for a total of 10%).
-If you miss 6 classes, you will receive a failing grade for the course.
-If you miss six classes, you have missed approximately 25% of the class meetings.
+If you miss 4 classes, you will be docked an additional 5% points off of your final grade (for a total of 10%).
+If you miss 5 classes, you will receive a failing grade for the scourse.
+If you miss six classes, you have missed nearly half the course meetings.

-Cell phones:

-Cell phones ringers must be turned off for class.
-Vibrate mode is as long as students do not disrupt the class by checking their cell phones or leaving the room in the middle of the lecture or discussion unless absolutely necessary.
+Cell phones: Cell phones ringers must be turned off for class.
+Vibrate mode is fine as long as students do not disrupt the class by checking their cell phones or leaving the room in the middle of the lecture or discussion unless absolutely necessary.
 During exams, cell phones must be placed out of sight and not taken out at any point during the exam.

-Changes:

-It is highly likely, for example, that I may move labs around as some sections may take more or less time than expected.
-Students are responsible for knowing about changes to the syllabus.
-All changes will be clearly announced in class, and an updated version of the syllabus will be available via BlackBoard.
-It is highly unlikely that any major due dates, such as paper due dates or exams, will be changed.
+Changes: Students are responsible for knowing about changes to the syllabus.
+All changes will be clearly announced in class, and an updated version of the syllabus will be available via eCollege.
+It is highly unlikely that any major due dates, such as lab due dates or exams, will be changed.
 However, not knowing about a change does not constitute an acceptable excuse for late papers or missed exams.